How do I know if palliative care is right for me?

 This is also true of Medicare and Medical.
 Drugs and medical supplies

 and equipment may also be covered.
-If costs concern you, a social worker
+If costs concern you, ask to speak

 Can I get palliative care if I am at home?

 Yes.
 After symptoms and pain have been managed and are under control, you

 and your doctor can discuss outpatient palliative care.